 Note: It is strongly advised to have a valid NTP server to ensure that all time-related features work properly.
+This is required on all networks, including secluded networks.

-6.7 Local storage
+7.7 Local storage

 You can manage your local storage using Local storage.
 You can upload files to the local storage, download files from the local storage, and also delete files.
 Failsafe content can be stored under local storage.
 The following file formats can be used in your local storage: MP4, FMP4, JPG, and PNG.